Wabakimi Canoe Trip: Days 11 to 15 – From Smoothrock Lake To Collins Via The Boiling Sand River

 Collins: Namaygoosisagagun First Nation

-Collins [a community without official Band Status but with the name Namaygoosisagagun First Nation] is a railside Anishinaabe community of perhaps forty people that would have shifted from being a summertime settlement to a permanent one after the railway line came through in the 1880s.
+Collins is a settlement without official Band Status but with the name Namaygoosisagagun First Nation.
+It is a railside Anishinaabe community of perhaps forty people that may have transitioned from being a summertime gathering spot to a permanent one after the railway line came through in the 1880s.

 [See here for the Collins community’s web page.
 It does include the statement that “Namaygoosisagagun has been in existence since time immemorial “.]
-Band Status would presumably give the community leaders access to government funds and powers that their current non-status does not.
+Band Status would presumably give the community leaders access to more government money and powers that their current non-status does not.

 Collins, Ontario – satellite view

 On the beach where we landed, were three unoccupied tourist/visitors’ cabins.
-A local came down the road on his ATV while we were carrying our gear from the beach up towards the VIA waiting room – perhaps the most dilapidated building in the entire community, it looked like local youth had taken it over and turned it into a clubhouse!
+A local came down the road on his ATV while we were carrying our gear from the beach up towards the VIA waiting room – perhaps the most dilapidated building in the community, it looked like local youth had taken it over and turned it into a clubhouse!
 See the images below.
 It was also one of those closest to the tracks and most likely to be seen by those VIA passengers staring out of their windows.
+A can of paint would do wonders.

 the Collins signpost on the side of the tracks – the waiting room behind